cyberspade28/osticket-prereqs/README.md

 Log into the VM with Remote Desktop

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/c1d9228b-310c-44e3-a733-975d6cd97051" />
+Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
+The folder should be called “osTicket-Installation-Files”
+We will use the files in this folder to install osTicket and some of the dependencies.

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/784f5d17-a604-41bf-90bc-92e6fea4dece" />

 <img width="2560" height="1440" alt="Screenshot (9)" src="https://github.com/user-attachments/assets/77040c5c-f0c4-4e38-a9df-91bfe9db8eb8" />